-Eliezer was the oldest of Abraham’s servants.
-Abraham trusted him.
-And so Abraham sends him on this very important mission under oath.
+Eliezer was the oldest of Abraham’s servants (Genesis 15:12) and Abraham trusted him.
+So Abraham sends him on this very important mission under oath.
 Eliezer was to find a wife for his son, the result of God’s promise to him, his son Isaac.

 Eliezer had clear instructions.
 Don’t take a wife for Isaac among the Canaanite people.
 Go to Abraham’s family in Mesopotamia but don’t take Isaac there.
 If the girl refuses to come back with him, he is released from the oath.
 Not an easy task by any standards.